tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 == Changelog ==

-= 3.2.4 =
+= 3.3.0 =
-* Critical bug fix: conflict with URLs from Jetpack, Cloudinary and maybe others.
+* Improvement: responsive external images with Jetpack; bug fix: cropped Jetpack images; deprecated: Add Class and jQuery options.

-= 3.2.3 =
+= 3.2.9 =
-* Improvement: core changes for a better integration with themes, plugins and WordPress 5.5; bug fix: conflict between Hide Featured Media and Related Posts Thumbnails plugin.
+* Improvement: FIFU automatically removes URL spaces on the right; deprecated: CSS Style; bug fix: images may not be shown due js error (jQuery not defined).

-= 3.2.2 =
+= 3.2.8 =
-* Adjustment: layout changes for WordPress 5.5; improvement: Flickr Thumbnails (less controls and more precision); bug fix: conflict between Lazy Load and Avada theme.
+* Improvement: the translation process is being integrated with WordPress.org (all the strings should be available to the community soon).

 = others =
 * [more](https://fifu.app/changelog/)